mpg/p256-m/README.md

 depends on it (even indirectly).
 Macros are defined for this purpose near the top of the file.

-## What about other curves?
+## Notes about other curves

 It should be clear that minimal code size can only be reached by specializing the implementation to the curve at hand.
 Here's a list of things in the implementation that are specific to the NIST P-256 curve, and how the implementation could be changed to expand to other curves, layer by layer (see "Design Overview" above).

 **Fixed-width multi-precision arithmetic:**